ZhengPeng0115/Graduation-Project/README.md

 # Internship-Project
-Internship project about alarm reduction in hospital
+This notebook illustrate how I thought in my internship project about alarm reduction in hospital step by step.
+The subsequent optimization part is still under construction.